fast-archer/Ellibria/README.md

   in one click
 - **Multiple themes** — Dark, Light, Purple, Night, Terminal
 - **Voice output** — natural female TTS with language selection
+- - **Liked responses as style memory** — heart a response and Ellibria learns your preferred tone over time
+- **Search with navigation** — search history and jump directly to the matched message bubble
+- **Automatic port selection** — no conflicts if port 5000 is occupied
+- **Fully offline** — no CDN dependencies, all assets bundled locally
 - **Smart backend detection** — automatically connects to LM Studio, Ollama, Groq, or Gemini Flash depending on what's available
 - **Secure local config** — API keys never leave your machine